 Around 11,700 employees go about their work for Geberit with great dedication, with the most important integration measures concluded by the end of 2017.
 For example, a series of training sessions focussing on strengthening personal development and leadership behaviour and giving employees a greater understanding of the Geberit corporate culture was carried out at the production plant in Wesel (DE).

 We realise our social responsibility within the scope of our social projects relating to the topics of water and sanitary facilities.
 In 2017, we were able to renovate the sanitary facilities and dormitories at a vocational school in Odessa (UA) for more than 500 students from disadvantaged backgrounds.
 In addition, as part of a volunteering project in western Nepal, 16 Geberit employees helped to construct a water pipeline in a village community.
 This initiative is part of the partnership with the Swiss development organisation Helvetas.

 Statement of continued support for the UN Global Compact

 Geberit has been a member of the UN Global Compact since October 2008 and is engaged in the area of environmental protection, responsible labour practices, human rights and the prevention of corruption.
 We provide customers, employees, investors and other interested parties with information on our sustainability goals and performances in a transparent manner.
-This year’s report is once again prepared in accordance with the GRI G4 guidelines and fulfills the "comprehensive" transparency grade.
-The Communication on Progress UN Global Compact (COP) on 2016 can be found at www.geberit.com > Company > Sustainability > UN Global Compact.
+This year’s report is once again prepared in accordance with the GRI G4 guidelines and fulfils the “comprehensive” transparency grade.
+A switchover to the new GRI Standards is planned for 2018.
+The Communication on Progress UN Global Compact (COP) on the financial year 2017 can be found atwww.geberit.com > Company > Sustainability > UN Global Compact.

 |Christian Buhl, CEO|